distributedio/titan/docs/commit-message-style.md

 * context
 * conf
 * metric
+* ...

-You can use * if there isn't a more fitting scope.
+You can define scope yourself which is not listed here, and you can use * if there isn't a more fitting scope.

 ### `<subject>` text